McGill University: Libraries, archives and museums

 The McGill University Library comprises 12 branch libraries containing 11.5 million items in its collection.
 Its branches include the Department of Rare Books & Special Collections, which holds about 350,000 items, including books, manuscripts, maps, prints, and a general rare book collection.
 The Islamic Studies Library contains over 125,000 volumes and a growing number of electronic resources covering the whole of Islamic civilization, including approximately 3,000 rare books and manuscripts.
 The Osler Library of the History of Medicine is the largest medical history library in Canada and one of the most comprehensive in the world.

-The McGill University Archives – now administered as part of the McGill Library – houses official records of, or relating to, people and activities connected to McGill University.
-The collection consists of manuscripts, texts, photographs, audio-visual material, architectural records, cartographic materials, prints, drawings, microforms and artifacts.
+The McGill University Archives – now administered as part of the McGill Library – consist of manuscripts, texts, photographs, audio-visual material, architectural records, cartographic materials, prints, drawings, microforms and artifacts.
 In 1962 F. Cyril James declared that the newly founded McGill University Archives (MUA), while concentrating on the institutional records of McGill, had the mandate to acquire private papers of former faculty members.
 In the 1990s drew back their acquisition scope, and in 2004, new terms of reference on private acquisitions were introduced that included a wider McGill Community.

 The Redpath Museum houses collections of interest to ethnology, biology, paleontology, mineralogy and geology.
 Built in 1882, the Redpath is the oldest building in Canada built specifically to be a museum.

 The McGill Medical Museum catalogues, preserves, conserves and displays collections that document the study and practice of medicine at McGill University and its associated teaching hospitals.
 The Medical museum features collections, individual specimens, artifacts, equipment logbooks, autopsy journals, paper materials and medical instruments and apparatus, 25 wax models, 200 mostly skeletal dry specimens, and 400 lantern slides of anatomic specimens.
 There is a special emphasis on pathology; there are 2000 fluid-filled preserved anatomical and pathological specimens.
 The Osler collection, for example, consists of 60 wet specimens, while The Abbott collection consists of 80 wet specimens, mostly examples of congenital cardiac disease.